 Benioff recognized for democratizing CRM success as enterprises of all sizes and industries embrace salesforce.com's award-winning on-demand CRM

-SAN FRANCISCO, Calif. - September 3, 2004 - Salesforce.com (NYSE: CRM), the market and technology leader in on-demand customer relationship management (CRM), today announced that chairman and CEO Marc Benioff has been named a 2004 Influential Leader by CRM Magazine.
-This is the third consecutive year that Benioff has been recognized for his vision, leadership and commitment in proving the on-demand computing model and bringing CRM success to the approximately 11,100 customers and 168,000 subscribers that comprised its customer base as of July 31, 2004.
+SAN FRANCISCO, Calif. — October 5, 2004 — Salesforce.com (NYSE: CRM), the market and technology leader in on-demand customer relationship management (CRM), today announced that chairman and CEO Marc Benioff has been inducted into the "Hall of Fame" of Influential Leaders by CRM magazine.
+After three consecutive years on the Influential Leaders list, Benioff has been recognized for his vision, leadership and commitment in proving the on-demand computing model and significantly influencing the industry.

-CRM Magazine created the Influential Leader Awards to recognize those individuals who, by their words and actions, have made a significant impact within their company or on the industry over the past year.
-The award is part of the magazine's 2004 CRM Leader Awards that recognize superior performance in three areas: ROI excellence in customer companies, individual achievement, and vendor leadership.
-The feature story, available in the September 2004 issues of CRM Magazine, also recognized salesforce.com as a market leader across Enterprise, Midmarket CRM and SMB suite CRM [see press release titled, "Salesforce.com Recognized for Enterprise, Midmarket, and SMB CRM in CRM Magazine's Market Leaders Awards."]
+CRM magazine created the Influential Leader Awards to recognize those individuals who, by their words and actions, have made a significant impact within their company or on the industry over the past year.
+The award is part of the magazine's 2005 CRM Leader Awards that recognize superior performance in three areas: ROI excellence in customer companies, individual achievement, and vendor leadership.
+The feature story, available in the October 2005 issue of CRM magazine, also recognized salesforce.com as a market leader across Enterprise, Midmarket CRM and SMB suite CRM [see press release titled, "Salesforce.com Named Market Leader Award Winner by CRM magazine in Three Categories for the Second Year in a Row."]

-"Salesforce.com was founded on a vision of the 'End of Software' for companies who have had enough with high cost, high risk and often unsuccessful CRM," said Benioff.
-"The commitment to customer success is our core company value, and it is an honor to be recognized by industry experts like CRM Magazine for our execution on this vision.
+"Salesforce.com was founded on a vision of the 'End of Software' for companies who have had enough with high-cost, high-risk and often unsuccessful CRM," said Benioff.
+"Our commitment to customer success is our core company value, and it is an honor to be recognized by industry experts like CRM magazine for our execution on this vision."

 Benioff founded salesforce.com in March 1999 with the vision of a company built on a new technology model, a new business model and a new model for integrated corporate philanthropy.
-He is now regarded as the leader of what he termed the "End Of Software," the idea that Web-based applications deliver immediate benefits at reduced risks and costs, in place of traditional software.
-By providing companies of all sizes, in all industries, and in all parts of the world with integrated, scalable, and completely customizable features, salesforce.com has democratized CRM success.
+He is now regarded as the leader of what he termed the "End Of Software," the idea that Web-based applications deliver more immediate benefits at reduced risks and costs, in place of traditional software.
+By providing companies of all sizes, industries, and geographies with integrated, scalable, and completely customizable features, salesforce.com has democratized CRM success.